sintsh/Multi-Strategy-Wheeled-Robot-System-for-Navigation/README.md

 ```
 rosrun motion_plan go_to_point.py
 ```
-To check a car detects an obstacle , open terminal and got simulation_ws
+To check a car detects an obstacle , open terminal and go to simulation_ws

 ```
 rosrun motion_plan obstacle_avoidance.py
 ```

-To move car from one point to another using A* algorithm , open terminal and got simulation_ws
+To move car from one point to another using A* algorithm , open terminal and go to simulation_ws

 ```